 See where your anthrozoology degree can lead.

 As a graduate of Carroll’s anthrozoology program—the first undergraduate anthrozoology major in the nation—you’ll be positioned for a leadership role in this emerging discipline.
-You will have opportunities to shape the field and determine where the next discoveries of human and animal interactions lead.
+You will have opportunities to shape the field and determine where the next discoveries of human and animal interactions will lead.

 If you are an aspiring veterinarian, you’ll be interested to know that 86% of anthrozoology students who have applied to veterinary school have been accepted.
 In comparison, the average acceptance rate to veterinary school is 12.5% nationally.

-What you can do with an anthrozoology degree
+Career opportunities with an anthrozoology degree

-You can:
+You could:

 - work at an animal shelter or sanctuary